vaugerbird/sam-fusee-launcher/README.md

 run the python script `tools/binConverter.py` with the path to the file as an argument:
 `python binConverter.py "C:\pathToMyPayload\hekateNew.bin` or just drag the .bin file on the script

 in the same folder as the .bin file is located, a new .h file should appear.
-Copy the new file to the main folder and in the main.ino go to line 6 `#include "hekate_ctcaer_2.3.h"` and rename it to your new file `#include "hekateNew.h"`
+Copy the new file to the main folder and in the main.ino add `#include "yourNewPayloadFile.h"`.
+Look in the yourNewPayloadFile.h file and use the Variables to modify line 21.
+Also adjust the number of payloads in line 20.

 Then just compile and upload.